Dust Management at Woolloongabba

 “There was no non compliances identified in relation to this particular matter.”

-This was supported same day with additional monitoring conducted by an independent Certified Occupational Hygienist (COH), who confirmed no further controls were required for work to safely continue.
+This was supported the same day with additional monitoring conducted by an independent Certified Occupational Hygienist (COH), who confirmed no further controls were required for work to safely continue.

 - increased chemical dosage on conveyor spray to coagulate the dust